ButterCCM/gba/README.md

 Any games with "WIP" in the name most likely won't work.

-Roms are from personal dumps of roms and files shared amoung friends.
+Roms are from personal dumps of roms and files shared among friends.